lee-pham/mcal/README.md

 ## Bugs

 - [x] if current day of multiday event is between the start and end day, event does not show up on timeline
-- [ ] Fix ordering of multiday events in calendar view
+- [x] Fix ordering of multiday events in calendar view
+- [x] If four events in a day, don't show 3 events and a 1more event overflow, display all 4 instead

 ## UI